danielascherer/dks-roarnet-api/problem-statement/dks.md

 Optimisation Algorithms Research Network (ROAR-NET), CA22137, is supported by COST (European Cooperation in Science and Technology).

+This work is funded by national funds through FCT – Foundation for Science and Technology, I.P., within the scope of the research unit UID/00326 - Centre for Informatics and Systems of the University of Coimbra.

 ## References

 [1] Corneil, D.G., Perl, Y., 1984.
 Clustering and domination in perfect graphs. *Discrete Applied Mathematics* 9, 27–39. [https://doi.org/10.1016/0166-218X(84)90088-X](https://doi.org/10.1016/0166-218X(84)90088-X)